Osama-08/Riverflow/README.md

-# 🚀 Dev Discuss
+# 🚀 Riverflow

-**Dev Discuss** is a platform that allows the developer community to interact by posting questions, answering, commenting, and voting.
+**Riverflow** is a platform that allows the developer community to interact by posting questions, answering, commenting, and voting.
 The reputation system increases user credibility based on votes, encouraging quality contributions.

 ---